dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>I always advice people - Don't wait !
-Do something when you are young, when you have no responsibilities.
-Invest time in yourself to have great Experiences that are going to enrich you, then you can't possibly lose.</q>
+<q>Regardless of how you feel inside, always try to look like a winner.
+Even if you are behind, a sustained look of control and confidence can give you a mental edge that results in victory.</q>
 <hr/>
-<p>Last updated at 2022-06-14 01:00:52 UTC</p>
+<p>Last updated at 2022-06-15 00:54:37 UTC</p>